Thinking of making a pit stop on the road to Lake Tahoe?

 Apple Hill, California: Plentiful Produce + Photo Ops

 There's a reason that the Apple Hill area in the Sierra Foothills (about 50 miles west of Lake Tahoe) is a traffic nightmare in the fall.
 The farms and ranches between Pollock Pines and Placerville offer a plethora of fall bounty: pumpkins, chestnuts, pears, berries, grapes, and of course, apples.
 All of Sacramento and Reno seem to show up to this small area on beautiful fall weekends to load up for the winter.
 There's now a shuttle bus to the various farms and you can drop off your car at the two shuttle stops: one at the corner of the Schnell School Exit 48 and Carson Road, and the other near the Cedar Grove Exit 54 and Eight Mile Road.
-When you visit, pick up a sandwich at the Smokey Ridge Farmstand & Charcuterie or the delectable apple cider doughnuts at Rainbow Orchards.
+When you visit, make sure to pick up a delectable apple cider doughnuts at Rainbow Orchards (2569 Larsen Dr.).

-Located about 30 minutes south of South Lake Tahoe, the tiny town of Markleeville is becoming a popular stop for Harley riders, fishing enthusiasts, hot spring seekers and hikers.
-This beautiful area has some artsy cabins and shops, a few restaurants including the Wolf Creek Restaurant and the Cutthroat Saloon, a hotel and a campground located near the Grover Hot Springs Resort which has views of the surrounding mountain peaks.
+Located about 30 minutes south of South Lake Tahoe, the tiny town of Markleeville is becoming a popular stop for Harley riders, fishing enthusiasts, hot spring seekers, and hikers.
+This beautiful area has some artsy cabins and shops, a few restaurants including the Cutthroat Saloon (14830 CA-89), and a campground at the Grover Hot Springs State Park which has views of the surrounding mountain peaks.